camunda/camunda-docs-manual/content/reference/spin/json/01-reading-json.md

 ## The Different Value Types

-With `.value()` you will fetch a String representation of the value.
+The method `SpinJsonNode#value()` can be used to get the Java equivalent of a String/Boolean/Number or `null` JSON property.
+It throws an exception for Object and Array properties.
 There are also:

+  * `#stringValue()` - gets a Java `String` representation of the value or throws an exception if the value is not a String
-  * `.numberValue()` - will fetch a number representation of the value or throws an exception if the value is not a number
+  * `#numberValue()` - gets a Java `Number` representation of the value or throws an exception if the value is not a Number
-  * `.boolValue()` - will fetch a boolean representation of the value or throws an exception if the value is not a bool
+  * `#boolValue()` - gets a Java `Boolean` representation of the value or throws an exception if the value is not a Boolean

 ## Fetch Array of Data

 You can also fetch a list of items if your property is an array of data.

 in Java:

 ```java
 import static org.camunda.spin.Spin.*;